-- GREEN LIGHT - At the introductory level, testing indicates that we are approaching a high level of success.
+- O At the introductory level, testing indicates that we are approaching a high level of success.
 Goal #1 will be judged successful if we are able to demonstrate a 25% improvement between the pre-test and the post-test scores during the freshman year and a maintenance of this through the senior year.
-Over 90% of syllabi should show direct relationship of evolutionary concepts. - Goal #2 All students complete a course in each content area, all grades for the six courses elected by all graduating students are C- or better, and less than 10% must repeat courses to achieve this goal. - Goal #3 Three papers are placed in the student's portfolio, there is an average of 10% improvement from freshman to junior and from junior to senior, and the average review score for seniors is 10 or better. - Goal #4 At the completion of Senior Seminar capstones, the oral presentation scores average 20 or better and poster evaluation scores average 16 or better. - YELLOW LIGHT - - Goal #1 Definite improvement between pre and posttests but less than 25 %.
-Seventy five percent of syllabi for majors courses show direct relationship to evolutionary concepts. - Goal #2 Some students are not completing one or more of the content areas, or more than 10% must repeat courses to achieve a C- or better in each.
+Over 90% of syllabi should show direct relationship of evolutionary concepts. - Goal #2 All students complete a course in each content area, all grades for the six courses elected by all graduating students are C- or better, and less than 10% must repeat courses to achieve this goal. - Goal #3 Three papers are placed in the student's portfolio, there is an average of 10% improvement from freshman to junior and from junior to senior, and the average review score for seniors is 10 or better. - O Goal #4 At the completion of Senior Seminar capstones, the oral presentation scores average 20 or better and poster evaluation scores average 15 or better.

+YELLOW LIGHT -

+- Goal #1 Definite improvement between pre and posttests but less than 25 %.
+Seventy five percent of syllabi for majors courses show direct relationship to evolutionary concepts. - Goal #2 Some students are not completing one or more of the content areas, or more than 10% must repeat courses to achieve a C- or better in each. - Goal #3 Three papers have been placed in the students portfolio, with less than 10% improvement.
+Average evaluation score for the senior paper is 9. - o Goal #4 Average evaluation score for the oral presentation is between 18 and 20, and the poster score between 13 and 15.